linux-application-whitelisting/fapolicyd/README.md

 that will make it no longer trusted.

 5) Does this protect against root modifications?

-If you are root, you can change the rules or simply turn off the deamon.
+If you are root, you can change the fapolicyd rules or simply turn off the deamon.
 So, this is not designed to prevent root from doing things.
 None of the integrity subsystems on Linux are designed to prevent root from doing things.
 There has to be a way of doing updates or disabling something for troubleshooting.
 For example, you can change IMA to ima_appraise=fix in /etc/default/grub.
 You can run setenforce=0 to turn off selinux.
 You can also set selinux=0 for the boot prompt.
 The IPE integrity subsystem can be turned off via

 ```
 echo -n 0 > "/sys/kernel/security/ipe/Ex Policy/active"